 Db whole tone scale uses these notes: Db – Eb – F – G -A – B – Db

-For more info on building a whole tone scale check this video below.
+For more info on building a whole tone scale, check this video below.

-Examples of the whole tone scale
+Examples of the Whole Tone Scale

-Whole tone scales are quite rare in music but there are some examples that are worth checking out.
+Whole tone scales are quite rare in music, but there are some examples that are worth checking out.

-This interesting piece from Debussy I think is one of the best examples of the whole tone scale in classical music.
+This interesting piece from Debussy is one of the best examples of the whole tone scale in classical music.
 It’s a very distinctive sound that creates a blurred and eerie sound.
 Check it out below.

-A very well known example of a song that uses the whole tone scale is Stevie Wonder’s You Are The Sunshine Of My Life.
+A very well-known example of a song that uses the whole tone scale is Stevie Wonder’s You Are The Sunshine Of My Life.